andre-brandao/pyprland/shortcuts_menu.md

 ## `engine` (optional)

-Not set by default, will autodetect the available engine.
+Not set by default, will autodetect the available menu engine.

 Supported engines: